Project file structure

 More information

-More details on what blocks are required/available in the project file and what can they contain, please see: Project file over view.
+More details on what blocks are required/available in the project file and what they can contain, please see: Project file over view.

 File encoding

-In order to ensure correct encoding, it is a good practice to add following line at the beginning of the project file:
+In order to ensure correct encoding, it is good practice to add following line at the beginning of the project file:

 <?xml version="1.0" encoding="ISO-8859-1"?>